CiaranMoran27/Testing/Project/README.md

 <br/>

 - __Grouped Sepal Data__: The un-grouped sepal variable histograms (blue) do show the expected guassian curve.
-On further breakdown of the plots into their species (multicoloured) it became apparent that there is significant overlapping of data between species for both variables.
+On further breakdown of the plots into their species (multicoloured) it became apparent that there is significant overlapping of data between species for both sepal length and sepal width features.
 Due to this poor separation one would assume that the sepal length and width attributes would be less effect than the petal attributes at classifying a species in a machine learning model.

 <br/>